minxuanjun/tixiaoshan.github.io/_pages/research.md

 {% include base_path %}

-* click title for more information
+* Click title for more information
-* page may take a while to load
+* Refresh the page if pictures are not loaded properly

 [Lidar Super-resolution](https://www.youtube.com/watch?v=rNVTpkz2ggY)
 ======